THE FUTURE OF HR – Roundtable Report

 Kate Holt, Partner, People Consulting – KPMG UK

-David Jackson, Associate Director, HR Business Solutions – Manchester Metropolitan University
+David Jackson, Assoc Director, HR Business Solutions – Manchester Metropolitan University

 Jo Radcliffe, Group HR Director – The Regatta Group